05warmupsdelayer/MinUI282/README.md

-# MinUI282 (Miyoo A30)
+# MinUI282

-Only the A30 files included.

-Updated ARMv7-HF-NEON cores.
+MinUI282 is for the Miyoo A30.

-Supports organized ROM & Imgs structure for boxart / screenshots.
+It has updated ARMv7-HF-NEON cores and supports organized ROM & Imgs structure for boxart / screenshots.
 (e.g., Roms/Console/Imgs/Game.png, where images are named to match their corresponding ROM zip files, such as Game.zip).

 ## How to Build